 Who We Are

 Isaac Carmignani has been a public school parent and an education advocate for eleven years.
 In that time he has served on PTAs, School Leadership Teams, was a Co-President of Community District Education Council 30 in Queens representing the neighborhoods of of Astoria, Ditmars, East Elmhurst, Hunters Point, Jackson Heights, Long Island City, Sunnyside and Woodside.
 In this role and as a member of the CDEC zoning committee, he has learned the importance of respecting the community, and gained a better sense of what community engagement really means.
-Professionally, Carmignani works in electronic technology at a Federal agency and is returning to school in the fall to finish pursuing a degree in the sciences.
+Professionally, Carmignani works in electronic technology at a Federal agency and is returning to school to finish pursuing a degree in the sciences.
 He is currently a mayoral appointee on the Panel for Educational Policy.

 Lisa Donlan has been a NYC public school parent since 1995, serving on various PTAs, School Leadership Teams, and District Leadership Team and currently as president of the Community Education Council for District One on the Lower East Side of Manhattan.
 She has authored policy proposals and analyses, and campaigned for equitable admissions policies, most currently through the Community Controlled Choice Project.
 In these roles, Donlan has worked to support families and educators to participate in decision-making at the school and community levels, by organizing public meetings, hearings, forums and trainings for parents and community members..
 A member of the Grassroots Education Movement, she contributed to the film “The Inconvenient Truth Behind Waiting for Superman.”
 Donlan has an MBA and MA in French Studies from Penn State University.